planetfederal/qgis-tester-plugin/doc/writing_tests.rst

 You can add a cleanup task to be performed when the test is finished (or skipped), by using the *setCleanup()* method and passing a function where the cleanup is to be performed.

-See the *tests* folder to see the current test and see how they are implemented
+See the *tests* folder to see the current tests and see how they are implemented.